GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

 ## General Information

-Automated testing of the Acuant SDK, used for capturing pictures of a user's ID or face, is not currently available.
+Automated testing of the Acuant SDK, used for capturing pictures of a user's ID and face, is not currently available.
 Prior to each bi-weekly deploy, Team Timnit wants to manually verify that the SDK is functioning as expected.